claytonjwong/emotional-intelligence/README.md

 # Emotional Intelligence: Cultivating Immensely Human Interactions

 "Experts" (think they) know; wise experts want to learn.
 Wisdom is about humble curiosity and learning.
+If we want to change, we are able to change.

 ---